FLYING OFFICER ALLAN VIAL, DFC, OAM, Chev LH [Fra], OPR [Pol], COM [Pol] was born on 10 June1923 in Adelaide, South Australia.

 When war ended, he returned to his old job at the Department of Lands in Adelaide where his wartime experiences were put to good use.
 He established one of the world’s first aerial survey units and pioneered many survey techniques.

-QAM has become the home to the memory of the Pathfinders, when Allan co-ordinated the personal bequest of the PFF founder, Air Vice Marshal Don Bennett, CB, CBE, DSO, ( a previous QAM Patron) that his personal papers and memorabilia be placed in the Queensland museum.
+QAM has become the home to the memory of the Pathfinders, when Allan co-ordinated the personal bequest of the PFF founder, Air Vice Marshal Don Bennett, CB, CBE, DSO, ( a previous QAM Patron) that his personal papers and memorabilia be placed in the Queensland Air Museum.
 Allan established the Don Bennett room near the F-111, where Bennett’s papers are housed.

 He retained links to the Air Force by establishing Pathfinder Associations in Adelaide and in Queensland, being acclaimed as Life President at the latter.
 He initiated the establishment of the ‘Young Pathfinder’ trophy for high achievers at RAAF Amberley’s strike force in the early 90s.
 The trophy is still awarded today for Super Hornet crews.